vgvassilev/creduce/USAGE.md

 ```
 #!/bin/bash
+export CREDUCE_LANG=CXX
 gcc -fsyntax-only --sysroot=./includes/ T.cpp &&  \
 grep -q "std::basic_string<char> myStr" T.cpp
 ```

+We export the CREDUCE_LANG=CXX to tell creduce that all reductions should happen in C++ mode.
+Without this setting creduce (or more precisely clang_delta) would try to guess the language by looking at the file extension.
+This is not enough when reducing header files (coming from STL, etc) because mislead clang_delta to switch to C mode, making the reduction very slow and most of the time impossible.

 Don't forget to use the --sysroot option, which tells the compiler to switch its includes to the local ones, which we will reduce.